369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/logistic-regression/README.md

 <img src="img/img1.png" alt="classification img" width="700"/>

-Notice the malignancy takes on only two values, zero or no and one or yes
+Notice the malignancy takes on only two values, zero/no and one/yes

 ## How not to solve a classification problem